No Deal In Paris

 Unfortunately even at best estimates, the INDCs submitted for the Paris agreement by 155 countries (accounting for over 90 per cent of current greenhouse gas emissions) expose an ambition gap of 17 gigatons or 55 per cent of the total mitigation of 30.8 gigatons that is required by 2030 for a 66 per cent chance of remaining below the 20C warming limit.

 And if that’s not bad enough, developed nations have so far pledged to deliver only 38 per cent of their fair share of the mitigation burden even as developing nations have pledged to unconditionally mitigate 126 per cent of their share.

 Based on the current INDCs, the world is heading for 30C warming and is nowhere near the ambition of keeping it closer to 1.50C.
-Developing countries and island nations that are already reeling under the devastating impacts of a 10C rise were the first ones to cry foul amidst the celebration that day.
-Even the Renewable Energy (RE) industry delegates at the meeting were cautious in their welcoming of the treaty, stating that the RE industry was already on a roll.
+Developing countries and island nations that are already reeling under the devastating impacts of a 10C rise were the first ones to cry foul amidst the celebration that day. the bouvier affair Even the Renewable Energy (RE) industry delegates at the meeting were cautious in their welcoming of the treaty, stating that the RE industry was already on a roll.

 “Urgency, equity and justice, the key demands of the environmental and social movements, were set aside for the sake of diplomacy and multilateralism.
 To know that the world’s current emissions trajectory, even with the voluntary pledges, will take us way beyond the warming goals we have set is not the only reason where the Paris agreement fails itself,” commented Sanjay Vashist of Climate Action Network South Asia.